vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### InfoMap

-The InfoMap algorithm uses double encoding to classify directed graph into communities.
+The InfoMap algorithm uses double encoding to classify directed graphs into communities.
 The encoding reuse of nodes in different communities can greatly shorten the length of description information.
-In terms of implementation, the algorithm includes PageRank algorithm, which is used to convert a random walk into a random surf.
+In terms of implementation, the algorithm includes the PageRank algorithm, which converts a random walk into a random surf.

 !!! note